Odense, Kansas

 Odense is an unincorporated community in Neosho County, Kansas, United States.
 Odense is located at 37°42′11″N 95°15′07″W.

 History

 Odense had a post office from the 1870s until 1902.
 The community was named after Odense, in Denmark.

+Transportation

+The nearest intercity bus stop is located in Chanute.
+Service is provided by Jefferson Lines on a route from Minneapolis to Tulsa.